mknzz/burglary-docs/config.md

 If level scaling is disabled, you can select which tier house if you meet the required level.

+{: .note }
+Rep is earned solely from daily tasks.
+In `main.lua`, search for `AddRep` to find commented lines showing previous ways to earn rep, such as breaking in and hacking.

 To add rep, you can utilize the client-side `AddRep` function as follows:

 ```
 AddRep({ 100, 200 }) -- This will add a random amount of rep between 100 and 200
 ```

-{: .note }
-Rep is earned solely from daily tasks.
-In `main.lua`, search for `AddRep` to find commented lines showing previous ways to earn reputation, such as breaking in and hacking.

 ## Break in time